Selecting Fiduciaries to Serve in the Event of Your Incapacity or Death

 - Have your children reached an age at which you would want them to receive their inheritance outright or would you prefer that their inheritance be retained in trust?

-- At what age or ages would you want to you children to gain control of their inheritance either by having withdrawal rights or becoming their own trustee?
+- At what age or ages would you want your children to gain control of their inheritance either by having withdrawal rights or becoming their own trustee?
 When we meet, we can discuss the relative advantages and disadvantages of granting each of your children withdrawal rights versus allowing them to become their own trustee.

 Even though it might be intended that your property ultimately will pass to your spouse or descendants (if you are married and/or have children), you should determine whom you wish to name as contingent beneficiaries.
 Contingent beneficiaries are those individuals or charities that will receive any remaining trust property if, at some point in the future, you are not alive and you have no living spouse or descendants.
 Some common choices are as follows: